-Total assets shown on Schedule L, line 15, column (d), must equal the total assets of the corporation as of the last day of the tax year, and must be the same total assets reported by the corporation in the financial statements, if any, used for Schedule M-3.
-If the corporation does not prepare financial statements, Schedule L must be based on the corporation's books and records.
-The Schedule L balance sheet may show tax-basis balance sheet amounts if the corporation is allowed to use books and records for Schedule M-3 and the corporation's books and records reflect only tax-basis amounts.
+Total assets shown on Schedule L, line 15, column (d), must equal the total assets of the corporation as of the last day of the tax year, and must be the same total assets reported by the corporation in the non-tax-basis financial statements, if any, used for Schedule M-3.
+If the corporation does not prepare non-tax-basis financial statements.
+Schedule L must be based on the corporation's books and records.
+The Schedule L balance sheet can show tax-basis balance sheet amounts if the corporation is allowed to use books and records for Schedule M-3 and the corporation's books and records reflect only tax-basis amounts.